HomeArtists

 artemisia gentileschi feminist paintings

-Feminist Leanings of Artemisia Gentileschi
+The Feminist Leanings of Artemisia Gentileschi

 artemisia gentileschi self portrait 1622

-Self-portrait as Allegory of Painting by Artemisia Gentileschi, 1638/1639.
+Self-portrait as Allegory of Painting, by Artemisia Gentileschi, 1638/1639.
 Source: Royal Collection Trust, London

-Painting by male painters portrayed women in defamatory ways, they were either the saint or the sinner, the pure virgin/mother, or the sexually vile and wicked temptress.
-Misogynistic views were prevalent and broadcast through paintings and they helped fuel the infamous witch-hunts.
-It was thus in such a society, that Artemisia portrayed the picture of gender relations from a female and feminist point of view, consistently challenging patriarchal values.
+Misogynistic views were prevalent and broadcast through paintings, and they helped fuel the infamous witch-hunts.
+It was in such a society that Artemisia portrayed the picture of gender relations from a female and feminist point of view, consistently challenging patriarchal values.

 Artemisia was a victim of sexual assault.
-She was raped by her art teacher Agostino Tassi in 1612.
+She was assaulted by her art teacher, Agostino Tassi, in 1612.
 She even testified against him in court.
-Channeling her trauma through artwork, Artemisia plunged into portraying strong women figures while dealing with themes of sexual assault, victimhood, honor, chastity, and virtue.
-A select analysis of her most famous paintings shows how Artemisia hid feminist clues boldly in her works, demonstrating that a picture could express opposing gender perspectives simultaneously.
-Here are four feminist works done by Artemisia Gentileschi.
+Channeling her trauma through artwork, Artemisia plunged into portraying strong women figures while dealing with themes of assault, victimhood, honor, chastity, and virtue.

 1. Susanna and the Elders (1610)